|Total consecration is a gift of our entire selves to Jesus through

 Whichever preparation you do, there are four parts:

-detaching yourself as much as possible from the world and from sin.
+World, detaching yourself as much as possible from the world and

-emptying ourselves of self to open the way for the coming of Jesus and Mary.
+better, emptying ourselves of self to open the way for the coming of

-spiritual life and sanctification, and that Mary is the most effective means by
+role in our spiritual life and sanctification, and that Mary is the most

-End and Supreme Lord, and learning how to imitate His virtues and
+our Last End and Supreme Lord, and learning how to imitate His

 The preparation can be done privately at home.